What Can Residents Do to Prepare for an Emergency?

 The City of Santa Rosa is vulnerable to a host of hazards, including earthquakes, floods, winter storms, landslides/mudslides, hazardous material spills, droughts, civil unrest, terrorism, transportation disasters, and disease pandemics.
 Continuity of Operations (COOP) planning refers to the effort within individual cities, departments, and agencies to ensure a continuance of their essential functions across a wide range of potential emergencies.
 An organization's resiliency is directly related to the effectiveness of its continuity capability, and the ability of the organization to: protect its employees, customers, essential facilities, equipment, records, and other assets; reduce and mitigate disruptions to operations; prevent the loss of life and property damage; timely and orderly recovery from emergencies; and resumption of full service to customers.

 Because local governments play an integral role in determining the needs of the public and providing essential services, such as police and fire services, road construction, and utilities, on a day-to-day basis, Continuity of Operations (COOP) planning is part of the fundamental mission of local governments.
-This COOP plan is designed to ensure the continuity of government and performance of essential functions during and after an emergency, disaster or other disruption to normal City of Santa Rosa business operations.
+This COOP plan is designed to ensure the continuity of government and the performance of essential functions during and after an emergency, disaster, or other disruption to normal City of Santa Rosa business operations.

 Emergency Operations Plan (EOP):